MadDud/Docker-OpenCanary/README.md

 # Docker OpenCanary
-Simple Docker image for OpenCanary in Ubuntu
+Simple Docker image for OpenCanary in Ubuntu working with python3

 # Overview
 This image sets up OpenCanary in an Ubuntu container.
 OpenCanary is a tool that creates honeypot services.
 Alerts are sent when someone attempts to connect to one of these services.